These 10 States Are Leading Solar Energy Installation in 2022

 Solar energy has been among the fastest-growing sources of power generation in the U.S. in recent years, catapulting from 1.2 billion kilowatt-hours (kWh) of generation in 2010 to over 90.1 billion kWh in 2020.
 While that’s still just a small slice of the overall energy mix (2% of all U.S. electricity in 2020, according to the U.S. Energy Information Administration), the rate of growth is accelerating.
 The EIA forecasts that by 2022, solar capacity installations will outpace wind capacity installations for the first time on record after wind turbines had a huge head start.

 The COVID-19 pandemic and ensuing economic downturn of 2020 led to equipment shortages and other hardships for the solar industry.
 However, forecasts show the industry is primed for a resurgence in 2021 and beyond.
-In the first quarter of 2021 alone, many of the nation’s highest rated solar installers are ramping up at a record pace and experienced a 46% year-over-year increase compared with the first quarter of 2020.
+In the first quarter of 2021 alone, many of the nation’s highest rated solar installers are ramping up installations at a record pace and experienced a 46% year-over-year increase compared with the first quarter of 2020.

 As 2021 continues to look like a prime year for solar power in the United States, which states are leading the charge?
 We can look to the recently released